 What is Apple Cider Vinegar?

 The acidity level of apple cider vinegar is related to its acetic acid.
 The higher the acetate content, the more sour the vinegar will taste.
-Apple cider vinegar has an acidity level of between 4-5%, this is considered a safe level of acid for use in many dishes.
-ACV contains many antioxidants, anti-microbial, anti-viral, but it is important to note that not all of these have been scientifically proven.
+Apple cider vinegar contains 4–5% acidity, a safe acid level for use in many dishes.
+It also provides antioxidants, antimicrobials, and antivirals, although not all of these benefits have been scientifically proven.

 Understanding pH